 The Kīlauea Administration and Employee Housing Historic District is located along Crater Rim Drive, approximately one quarter-mile west of the Hilo entrance station of Hawaiʻi Volcanoes National Park.

-The Cultural Landscape Inventory Report - (pdf version), for the Kīlauea Administrative District documents this historic district.
+The Cultural Landscape Inventory Report - (pdf version 15.6MB), for the Kīlauea Administrative District documents in this historic district.